Sanchay-T/landing-page/@AGENTS.md

 - Keep downloads transient (`/tmp`).
 Delete them when done.
 - Document any new procedures in this file rather than repeating discovery work.
 - If the Pro registry changes (new categories, renamed slugs), refresh the manifest and update the slug list here.
+- All marketing surfaces must remain fully responsive; verify layouts on both mobile and desktop whenever you make visual changes.

 Refer back to this guide before interacting with Magic UI resources.